Photo by Ryoji Iwata via Unsplash

-Achieving the goal of sustainable, low-carbon transport demands a comprehensive approach.
-We need to avoid unnecessary trips, shift travel to more sustainable modes, improve transport technology and increase access to jobs and opportunities.
-Viewed in the context of this Avoid-Shift-Improve framework, most policies to date have prioritized “improve” over “avoid” and “shift” solutions.
+Achieving a sustainable, low-carbon transport system demands a comprehensive approach: avoiding unnecessary trips, shifting travel to more sustainable modes, improving transport technology and increasing access to jobs and opportunities.

 Rethinking the way we get around allows us to shift to lower-emitting modes while improving quality of life.